EighteenZi/rocksdb_wiki/A-Tutorial-of-RocksDB-SST-formats.md

 *     Table loading is slower since indexes are built on the fly by 2-pass table scanning.
 *     Only support mmap mode.

-For more information about block-based table, please read this wiki: [PlainTable Format](https://github.com/facebook/rocksdb/wiki/PlainTable-Format).
+For more information about plain table, please read this wiki: [PlainTable Format](https://github.com/facebook/rocksdb/wiki/PlainTable-Format).

 ## Comparison of SSTs